TaschnerMandlGroup/.github/profile/README.md

 - [AI4CAN](https://github.com/TaschnerMandlGroup/AI4CAN): App for FISH image classification
 - [SpatialIMC](https://github.com/TaschnerMandlGroup/SpatialIMC): Spatial interaction analysis in IMC images

-All repositories are currently in development and private, but will be published soon.
+Some repositories are currently in development and private, but will be published soon.
 Stay tuned.